nanotalks/recipes/Asian Main Dish/红烧狮子头 - Red Braised Meat Balls.md

 2. Form meat balls of desired size.
 Traditional style lion's head calls for meatballs that can be up to the size of a small fist.
 Smaller meatball sizes may be easier to cook
 3. Toss the meatball between two hands until it forms a ball shape
 4. Set the balls in the fridge for 30min before frying to help the balls firm up
-5. **If deepfrying:** Deep fry meatballs in batches using canola oil heated to 350°F; 2min - 10min each batch, depending on the size of the meatball
+5. **If deepfrying:** Deep fry meatballs in batches using canola oil heated to 350°F; 2min each batch, until the meatball can hold its shape
 6. **If airfrying (ideal for smaller meatballs):** Brush canola oil on the meatballs and airfry in batches at 360°F for 6min, flipping midway

 ## 3. Blanched Vegetables